Quick & Easy Recipes

 • 1/2 cup crumbled feta cheese

-1. To make the dressing.
-Combine all ingredients in a glass jar and whisk until smooth.
-Taste and adjust the salt and pepper.
+1. Combine all dressing ingredients in a glass jar and whisk until smooth.
+Taste and adjust salt and pepper.

-2. In a bowl, toss the shrimp with 1/3 of the dressing, making sure to scoop up a good amount of the garlic.
+2. Toss shrimp with 1/3 of the dressing, making sure to scoop up plenty of the garlic.
 Let sit 10 minutes.

-3. Heat a large skillet over medium-high heat and cook the bacon until crisp.
-Remove the bacon from the pan.
-Add the shrimp and cook on both sides until seared, about 2-3 minutes per side.
-Remove from the heat.
+3. Heat a large skillet over medium high heat and cook bacon until crisp.
+Remove bacon from pan.
+Add shrimp and cook on both sides until seared, about 2 to 3 minutes per side.
+Remove from heat.

-4. To make the salad.
-Combine the greens, corn, and tomatoes in a salad bowl and toss with a little dressing.
-Add the shrimp, bacon, and avocados.
-Spoon the dressing overtop.
-Top with feta.
-Season with freshly cracked pepper and salt.
+4. Combine greens, corn, and tomatoes in a salad bowl and toss with a little dressing.
+Add shrimp, bacon, and avocados.
+Spoon remaining dressing over the top.
+Finish with feta and freshly cracked pepper.
 Serve warm or cold.

 6 Ingredient No Bake Chocolate Chip Cookies

-• 8 ounces pitted medjool dates, make sure you are using moist, plump dates
+• 8 ounces pitted medjool dates (use moist plump ones)

 • 3 tablespoons coconut oil